PannPwintPhyu/end-to-end-sql-powerbi-analytics-project/README.md

 * No transformations
 * No standardization
-* Bulk-loaded using `BULK INSERT`
+* Loaded using `BULK INSERT`

 ---

 ## 🥈 **Silver Layer — Clean / Standardized Zone**

-The Silver Layer applies data cleaning and business standardization:
+The Silver Layer applies business cleaning and data standardization:

 ### **What Happens in Silver**